Water Flowing in Pipes - engineering and physics for plumbers (2)

 Here’s a simplified sketch of the hot- and cold-water supply system in a two-storey house.
 The cold-water header tank in the loft feeds a bath on the first floor, and the kitchen sink on the ground floor.
 It also feeds the hot water pipes via the cylinder.

-This house doesn’t have a shower.
-Showers use about 10 litres per minute – that is, about 0.17 litres/second – so 15mm pipes would be quite big enough if the owner ever decided to install one.
+This house doesn't have a shower.
+Showers use about 10 litres per minute - that is, about 0.17 litres/second - so 15mm pipes would be quite big enough if the owner ever decided to install one.
 A five-minute shower only uses about 30 litres of hot water.
-That’s why it’s cheaper to shower than to have a bath.
-It’s cheaper still when you share with a friend.
-Or so I'm told, anyway.
+That's why it's cheaper to shower than to have a bath.
+It's cheaper still when you share with a friend, apparently.

 Cold water pipes